amarzbar/PokemonMetaAnalyzer/docs/README.md

 ### DocHub

-This directory will hold developer specific documentation, learning materials, course notes, and appendices of resources
+This subdirectory will hold developer specific documentation, learning materials, course notes, and appendices of resources